kimgoetzke/practice-microservices/README.md

 This repo contains a simple, containerised microservice architecture, written in Java and using the Spring framework.

-_This project is currently being worked on.
-Further documentation will follow once all MVP features have been added._

 ## Architecture overview
 ![Overview diagram](diagram.png)